metno/emep-ctm/Subrun.rst

         do nothing (default).
     'START'
         read at the start of run.
-    'FORECAST'
+    'RESTART'
-        read at the start of run, if the files are found.
+        read at the start of run, if the file is found.
     ‘NHOUR’
         read at given ``NHOURREAD`` hourly intervals, if the file is found.
         ``NHOURREAD`` is set in ``Nest_config`` and should be an integer fraction of 24.